Hervar77/infinity-doc/mkdocs/api/infinity.stream.md

 Parameters:

 - value: `boolean`
-  >the boolean value to be written
+  >The boolean value to be written.

 Example: